 The 60-day exemption from backup withholding applies only to interest and dividend payments CAUTION and certain payments made with respect to readily tradable instruments.
-Therefore, any other payment, such as NEC, is subject to backup withholding even if the payee has applied for and is awaiting a TIN.
-For information about whether backup withholding applies during the 60-day period, see Regulations section 31.3406(a)-3.
+Therefore, any other payment, such as nonemployee compensation, is subject to backup withholding even if the pavee has applied for and is awaiting a TIN.
+For information about whether backup withholding applies during the 60-day period, see Regulations section 31.3406(g)-3.